stedomedo/buchstabenring/README.md

 In case you don't have a vocabulary file at hand, you can create one from large texts.
 Count the word frequencies which will help later with filtering out rare, nonsense or misspelled words.
-The algorithm is the same as above but in addition by lemmatized from (using `spacy`) and word frequencies are used to sort and return top n results instead of all.
+The algorithm is the same as above but in addition filters by lemmatized from (using `spacy`) and word frequencies are used to sort and return top n results instead of all.

 ```